Dr. Kenneth J. Manges, Ph.D., Forensic Psychologist

 No, I think a part of the answer is we go back to kindergarten.
-Some twenty five years ago Robert Fulghum came up with a plan.
-All I really need to know I learned in Kindergarten.
+Some twenty-five years ago Robert Fulghum came up with a plan: All I really need to know I learned in Kindergarten.

 Many of these misguided, deranged acts by predators and terrorists are intended to frighten, paralyze and impress.
 Many times the predators and terrorists act impulsively because of a misguided belief.
 When does a predator or terrorist win?
-When we act toward others without thinking in anticipation that if we don’t act in our own self interest someone else may act against us.
+When we act toward others without thinking in anticipation that if we don’t act in our own self-interest someone else may act against us.

 All I really need to know I learned in Kindergarten presented some basic ideas for us to consider in a very violent, unpredictable world when faced with irrational acts.
-Not to simplify, or minimize the tragedy where there is loss of freedom or loss of life, please consider Fulghum’s foundational suggestions for getting along: sharing, not hitting others, putting things back where they belong, not taking things that don’t belong to us and saying your sorry when someone else gets hurt because of your intentional or unintentional act.
+Not to simplify, or minimize the tragedy where there is a loss of freedom or loss of life, please consider Fulghum’s foundational suggestions for getting along: sharing, not hitting others, putting things back where they belong, not taking things that don’t belong to us and saying your sorry when someone else gets hurt because of your intentional or unintentional act.
 These will not stop the determined predator or terrorist but they will help to make our world more sane and pleasurable to be a part of on an everyday basis and go a long way towards minimizing the violence that is within our control.